 - Meaningful representation (features) is a key for ML models

 - Protein can be represented as 1D sequence (one hot or embedding), 3D structure (point cloud of cartesian coordinates, or graphs with nodes and edges), or surface patches

 - Surface ID is deep learning derived representation, encoding geometric and chemical properties, that can be used for surface patch comparison

 - Applications of Surface ID include paratope clustering, PPI classification, database mining etc.

-Implementation of Disruptive Digital Innovation & Deep Learning Models to Accelerate Therapeutics Discovery of Protein Therapeutics: Challenges & Opportunities
+TABLE 2: Implementation of Disruptive Digital Innovation & Deep Learning Models to Accelerate Therapeutics Discovery of Protein Therapeutics: Challenges & Opportunities

 Moderator: Peter Clark, PhD, Head of Computational Science & Engineering, Janssen Pharmaceuticals, Inc.

 - Explore common challenges for end-to-end integration and enterprise deployment of AI/ML models across the R&D product lifecycle